Reproduktor/ExtendedAwayStateBlueprintHassio/README.md

 3. Based on this blueprint, create automations for each person: `Maintain an 'extended away' state for Person1`, `Maintain an 'extended away' state for Person2`, ...

 ## Practical applications
-I use the state for controlling, to whom the notifications from Home Assistant will be sent.
+I use the state for controlling to whom the notifications from Home Assistant will be sent.
 In my scenario, I have a script which delivers a given message to family members, that are home-ish.
 The script is like this:
 ```yaml
 notify_family_members_at_home_these_days:
   alias: Notify family members at home these days